eBay/tsv-utils/docs/ToolReference.md

 **Synopsis:** tsv-select -f n[,n...] [options] [file...]

 tsv-select reads files or standard input and writes specified fields to standard output in the order listed.
 Similar to `cut` with the ability to reorder fields.

+Fields numbers start with one.
+They are comma separated, and ranges can be used.
 Fields can be listed more than once, and fields not listed can be output using the `--rest` option.
 When working with multiple files, the `--header` option can be used to retain only the header from the first file.

 **Options:**
 * `--h|help` - Print help.
 * `--V|version` - Print version information and exit.
 * `--H|header` - Treat the first line of each file as a header.
-* `--f|fields n[,n...]` - (Required) Fields to extract.
+* `--f|fields <field-list>` - (Required) Fields to extract.
 Fields are output in the order listed.
 * `--r|rest none|first|last` - Location for remaining fields.
 Default: none
 * `--d|delimiter CHR` - Character to use as field delimiter.
 Default: TAB.
 (Single byte UTF-8 characters only.)